nhan2k0/dotfiles/README.md

 > [!NOTE]
 > you will need xrdb for loading the generated xresources file!
 >
-> plus, if you do not like having to play the music manually because the client restarts, enable devtools using `spicetify apply enable-devtools` and use the update command (a manual reload of the client is required but the stream should not be interrupted)
+> plus, if you do not like having to play the music manually because the client restarts, enable devtools using `spicetify apply enable-devtools` and run the `spicetify refresh` command (a manual reload of the client is required but the stream should not be interrupted)
 ```
 [pywal]
 accent = ${xrdb:color5}